convox/docs/docs/management/import-rack.md

 ![](/assets/images/docs/import-rack/import-popup.png)

 <div class="block-callout block-show-callout type-info" markdown="1">
-Please note that importing the Rack in this manner will change the password as you set above.
+Please note that importing the Rack in this manner will change the password that you set during installation.
 </div>

 ## Importing a GCP/AWS Rack to your Console account without a Runtime Integration